FREE Case Review (866) 588-0600

 Do I have a Construction Site Injury Accident Lawsuit?

-The Personal Injury & Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in construction site injury accident lawsuits.
+The personal injury group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focuses exclusively on the representation of plaintiffs in construction site injury accident lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.